readysettech/readyset/docs/src/getting_started.md

     > We have several commit message lints to keep in mind, see `//scripts/commit_lint.sh`:
     >  * The subject should not be longer than 80 characters.
     >  * The second line should be empty.
-    >  * The commit message must contain a body, that must be longer than 80 characters and wrapped at 80 characters,
+    >  * The commit message must contain a body, that must be longer than 80 characters and wrapped at 80 characters.
-    >    use this to describe the purpose of the change.
+    >    Use this to describe the purpose of the change.
+    >
+    > Additionally, we follow certain other conventions that are not currently enforced via linter.
+    > These conventions are semi-arbitrary, but are chosen to match common standards in the wider
+    > development community, and make commit messages easier to read by making them more uniform:
+    >  * The subject should be capitalized, along with sentences in the body.
+    >  * The subject should not end in a period, but sentences in the body should.
+    >  * The subject should use the imperative mood (i.e. "Add code to do X", not "Adding code to do
+    >    X" or "Added code to do X").
+This restriction need not apply to the body.
+Note this is the
+    >    standard used by Git itself for builtin commit messages like "Merge X to Y" or "Revert Z",
+    >    so while it may seem arbitrary, there's a reason we chose this style beyond just personal
+    >    preference 🙂
+    >  * (Optional) Prior to the capitalized subject, we commonly include the component to which the
+    >    change applies.
+The component is typically the lowercase directory name of the code that
+    >    we're modifying, or occasionally might refer to a more general area of functionality.
+Some
+    >    hypothetical examples:
+    >    ```
+    >    docs: Add documentation on commit message conventions
+    >    Logging: Refactor log formatting code across several components
+    >    ```

 2. **Going through code review**